-Secretary Richter provided the bond sale summary since the last SFC meeting in June.
-He reported that the state sold five series of new money bonds totaling \$2.2 billion in par amount, three series of refunding bonds totaling \$1.8 billion in par amount, two series of certificates of participation , and one lease revenue bond for the Fircrest nursing facility.
-Secretary Richter noted a volatility in rates, with rates moving up since June, cresting in early January, and backing off since then.
-He noted rates still remain below historical averages, and that new money bonds sold in January with a 25-year issuance level debt service had an interest rate of approximately 4.1%.
+Secretary Richter provided a summary of bond sales since the last SFC meeting in June.
+He reported that the state sold five series of new money bonds totaling \$2.2 billion in par amount, three series of refunding bonds totaling \$1.8 billion in par amount, two series of certificates of participation, and one lease revenue bond for the Fircrest nursing facility.

+Secretary Richter noted a volatility in the bond market, with interest rates moving up since June, cresting in early January, and backing off since then.
+He noted interest rates still remain below historical averages, and that new money bonds sold in January with a 25-year issuance level debt service had an interest rate of approximately 4.1%.
 He noted that the state would continue to refund existing bonds if the numbers make sense.
-Over the next four years, there are between \$800 million and \$1.7 billion bonds that can be reviewed for possible refinancing.
+Over the next four years, there are between \$800 million and \$1.7 billion bonds per year that can be reviewed for possible refinancing.
 He stated that in terms of the bond market, interest rates have generally trended upward the past several quarters.
 He said geopolitical issues, domestic policy changes, and inflationary concerns are influencing rates.
 Interest rates have dropped since January as people grow increasingly concerned about a weakening economy.

 Secretary Richter raised the concern about action by the federal government regarding bond tax-exemption.
-Almost all of the bonds the state issues are tax-exempt, which means investors of our bonds do not have to pay income taxes on the interest they earn.
+Almost all of the bonds the state issues are tax-exempt, which means investors that hold the state's bonds do not have to pay income taxes on the interest they earn.
 He said Congress is considering ending tax-exemption to help extend the 2017 Tax Cuts and Jobs Act.
-Secretary Richter gave an example of how the state's recent bond issuance in January at a 4.1% interest rate would be at a 6.3% interest rate without tax-exemption.
-He explained that if Congress removes this long-time tax exemption, it would materially impact the state's ability to finance projects, increase debt service costs substantially, and severely limit the amount of bonds issued.
+Secretary Richter gave an example of how without tax-exemption, the state's recent bond issuance in January that received a 4.1% interest rate would have instead priced at approximately a 6.3% interest rate.
+He explained that if Congress eliminated municipalities long-standing ability to issue tax exempt bonds, it would materially impact the state's ability to finance projects by either increasing debt service costs substantially, or severely limiting the amount of bonds issued.